How soon after sunset will it be dark?

 How Soon After Sunset Is It Dark Enough For Astronomy?

 If you’re in the US and want a quick answer, here it is…

-It will be dark enough to see deep space objects
+In the US, it will be dark enough to see deep space objects:

 - For southern states: around 70 minutes after sunset